joe-glasgow/node-site/README.md

     tdd-tests/

-TDD tests are provided by Jest and can be ran using the following command:
+TDD tests are provided by Jest and can be run using the following command:

     $ npm test

-Jest is written in ES2015 and will need to following packages installed to compliment the .babrc file
+Jest is written in ES2015 and will need to following packages installed to compliment the .babelrc file

     npm install babel-preset-stage-0
     npm install babel-preset-es2015